Last updated on .

 While most of them are hardly noticeable, the eastern half of Karaköy is home to seven churches.
 Of these, four are Russian Orthodox churches.
 They’re all located within two blocks of each other, sitting atop buildings along Hoca Tahsin Street and Mumhane Street.
 They’re dedicated to St. Andrew, St. Panteleimon, Prophet Elijah, and the Holy Trinity.

 The churches were built on the rooftops of hostels between 1880 and 1890 and served Russian pilgrims on their way to Jerusalem or Mount Athos in Greece.
 I was only able to spot St. Andrew, which has a green dome visible from street level.
-The rest are listed on the map above.
+The rest are displayed on the map above.

 Dome of St. Andrew Russian Orthodox Church in Karaköy, Istanbul, Turkey